Find Affordable College Courses

 Muncie, IN

-Ball State University did quite well in this year’s ranking of the best places for design and applied arts students to get a bachelor’s degree.
-It came in at #7 on the list.
-Ball State is a fairly large public school located in the small city of Muncie.
+With a ranking of #7, Ball State University did quite well on this year’s best schools for design and applied arts students working on their bachelor’s degree.
+Ball State is a fairly large public school located in the city of Muncie.

 Read full report on Design & Applied Arts at Ball State University

-University of Saint Francis - Fort Wayne did quite well in this year’s ranking of the best places for design and applied arts students to get a bachelor’s degree.
-It came in at #8 on the list.
-University of St. Francis Fort Wayne is a small private not-for-profit school located in the city of Fort Wayne.
+University of Saint Francis - Fort Wayne ranked #8 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Indiana list.
+University of St. Francis Fort Wayne is a small private not-for-profit school located in the large city of Fort Wayne.

 Read full report on Design & Applied Arts at University of Saint Francis - Fort Wayne

-Indiana University - Purdue University - Indianapolis landed the #9 spot in the 2023 rankings for the best bachelor’s degree design and applied arts programs.
+With a ranking of #9, Indiana University - Purdue University - Indianapolis did quite well on this year’s best schools for design and applied arts students working on their bachelor’s degree.
 IUPUI is a very large public school located in the large city of Indianapolis.

 #10